-Local law enforcement agencies are primarily responsible for confirming that there is a significant emergency or threat on campus which could cause harm to the campus community.
-Additionally, the President, Chief Academic Officer or the Safety and Security Coordinator, depending on the circumstances, also may be in a position to confirm certain types of emergencies.
-The President, Chief Academic Officer or the Safety and Security Coordinator or individually or with other appropriate personnel, will determine who should be notified and will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.
+Local law enforcement agencies are primarily responsible for confirming that there is a significant emergency or threat in the campus community.
+Additionally, the President, Chief Academic Officer or the Safety and Security Coordinator, depending on the circumstances, also may be able to confirm certain types of emergencies.
+The President, Chief Academic Officer or the Safety and Security Coordinator, in collaboration or individually or with other appropriate personnel, will determine who should be notified and will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgement or responsible authorities; compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.
+Depending on the segments of the campus the notification will, in the professional judgement or responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.
 Depending on the segments of the campus the notification will target, the content of the notification may differ.
 When appropriate, the content of the notification will be determined in consultation with local authorities.
 Also as appropriate, the notification will give guidance as to whether its recipients should shelter in place or evacuate their location.